foundeo/fixinator/README.md

 Default: `false` - Prints out a list of scanners supported by the server in the results.
 Automatically set to `true` when `verbose` is `true`

+### gitLastCommit

+Default: `false` - When `true` scans only files changed in the HEAD git commit, this is useful in CI to scan only the files changed in a specific commit.

+### gitWorkingCopy

+Default: `false` - When `true` scans only the files changed in the working copy (compared to the HEAD git commit).
+This is useful to scan only the files you have modified since your last git commit.

 ## Environment Variables

 The following environment variables are used by fixinator: